mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ### Modules

-MaxScale makes significant use of modules, shared objects, that are loaded on demand based on the configuration.
+MariaDB MaxScale makes significant use of modules, shared objects, that are loaded on demand based on the configuration.
 A routine exists that will print the currently loaded modules.

 (gdb) call printModules()